Home

 The Babylonians and Akkadians, who were the primary advocates of star divination in ancient times, believed the same things.

-The Assyrian-Babylonian priests also called Chaldeans were the master astrologists of ancient times.
-In its beginnings, Chaldean astrology would lead back worshiping the stars; the religious symbolizations of the most ancient Mesopotamian texts of the zodiac bear witness to this.
+In its beginnings, Chaldean astrology would lead back worshiping the stars; the religious symbolization of the most ancient Mesopotamian texts of the zodiac bear witness to this.

 In this way, Astrology became separate from the occult arts.
 Star divination in the Hellenic Republic (Greece) spread out to become the astrology we acknowledge in the western world at present time.